lingualdev/lingualdev.github.io/content/blog/checking-your-i18n-on-the-ci/index.md

 date = 2024-09-13
 tags = ["i18n", "CI", "DX"]
 slug = "checking-your-i18n-on-the-ci"
-summary = "An introduction into how to run i18n validation checks on the CI to ensure your translation are in sync"
+summary = "An introduction into how to run i18n validation checks on the CI to ensure your translation are in sync."
 +++

 ## Introduction